You must be wondering, “when does Medicare start.” Well, the answer is different depending on the situation.

 - or vision, dental or hearing coverage

-If you don’t have Social Security, Part A and B won’t start automatically—you need to sign up.
+Those getting Social Security disability benefits have automatic enrollment in Medicare.
+If you don’t have Social Security, Part A, and B won’t start automatically—you need to sign up.

 When to Start a Medicare Supplement Plan

-Medigap is additional insurance that fills in the gap between what Medicare pays and what your healthcare providers charge.
-Medigap plans can pay for longer hospital stays.
-They also cover Part A and Part B.
+Medigap is extra insurance that fills in the gaps in Medicare.
+Medigap plans can pay for more extended hospital stays.

-Your one-time open enrollment period for Medigap starts at the beginning of the month when you are 65 years old and enrolled in Part B, and it lasts for six months.
+Your one-time Open Enrollment Period for Medigap starts on the 1st day of the month you’re 65 years old and have Part B.

-If you wait and sign up after your open enrollment is over, you can be turned down or charged more because of your health.
-A great beginner’s guide is Medicare for Dummies.
+If you wait and sign up, you can be turned down or charged more because of your health.

-Getting started with Medicare isn’t hard, but you do need to know about the rules and deadlines.
 At Medicare FAQ, we help you understand your options and find the coverage that’s best for you.
-To get started with a free quote, fill out a rate comparison form or give us a call.
+To get started with a free quote, fill out a rate comparison form, or give us a call at the number above.